Ford L series: Second generation (1996–1998)

-For 1996, the Ford heavy-truck lines were redesigned, the second-generation heavy-truck line was nearly exclusively for Class 8 weight ranges.
+For 1996, the Ford heavy-truck lines were redesigned; the second-generation heavy-truck line was nearly exclusively for Class 8 weight ranges.

 Chassis weights were increased, front axle GAWRs were available up to 20,000 lb, single rear axles to 23,000 lb as before, and tandem rear axles to 46,000 lb.
-On tandems a walking beam type was standard and 2 different air suspensions were available.
+On tandems, a walking beam type was standard and two different air suspensions were available.

 In the redesign, both the Aeromax and Louisville gained a wider cab with a sloping windshield.
-Although Aeromax models would lose their composite headlights, it gained a much larger slope to the hood.
-To aid ergonomics, the Aeromax and Louisville would borrow many interior controls from other Ford vehicles.
-Another redesign was the grille bars, in the second generation the trucks that had extended frame bumpers knocked of the "middle" full painted piece off the grille.
+Although Aeromax models lost their composite headlights, it gained a much larger slope to the hood.
+To aid ergonomics, the Aeromax and Louisville borrowed many interior controls from other Ford vehicles.
+Another redesign was the grille bars; in the second generation, the trucks that had extended frame bumpers knocked of the "middle" full painted piece off the grille.

 Models

-As was the case previously, the heavy truck line was split into aerodynamically optimized semitractors (the newly renamed Aeromax 9500) and vocational/severe-service trucks.
+As was the case previously, the heavy-truck line was split into aerodynamically optimized semitractors (the newly renamed Aeromax 9500) and vocational/severe-service trucks.
 In the case of the latter, the popularity of the Louisville nickname led Ford to drop the L-series nomenclature and adopt the Louisville nameplate officially.